abbreviatedman/react-monorepo/01-intro-to-react/1b-components/exercise/directions.md

 Let's create components for the Header, Sidebar, and Main content areas.

-17. From the File Explorer in the left panel, **right-click** on the **/src/** folder inside your create-react-app-project.
-Select **New File** and name the file `Header.js`.
+17. From the File Explorer in the left panel, **right-click** on the **/src/** folder inside your project.
+Select **New File** and name the file `Header.jsx`.

-18. Create another file in the same location and name it `Sidebar.js`.
+18. Create another file in the same location and name it `Sidebar.jsx`.

-19. Create another file in the same location and name it `Main.js`.
+19. Create another file in the same location and name it `Main.jsx`.

 ## Working on the Header

-20. Inside the **/src/Header.js** file, start by importing React and creating a functional component.
+20. Inside the **/src/Header.jsx** file, start by importing React and creating a functional component.

 21. Name the component `Header`.